Our SEND Offer

 - 6. How will both you and I know how my child is doing and how will you help me to support my child’s learning?

 Your child’s progress will be monitored through ongoing assessment.
-We use B Squared, an assessment tool based on the Early Years Foundation Stage Curriculum, which enables us to profile each pupil’s skills and strengths and identify areas in which they require a greater level of support.
-B Squared also enables us to record, and to celebrate, very small steps of progress and quantify the amount of progress that is made from term to term.
+We use an assessment document linked to the Early Years Foundation Stage Curriculum, which enables us to profile each pupil’s skills and strengths and identify areas in which they require a greater level of support.
+This also enables us to record, and to celebrate, very small steps of progress and quantify the amount of progress that is made from term to term.

 Each child with an identified special educational need or disability will have a Personal Plan which typically contains three targets specific to the child’s individual needs.
 This plan is shared with parents and reviewed in partnership with them termly.
 This enables us to plan appropriate next steps for learning and support.
 The targets on your child’s Personal Plan can also be supported by yourself at home.